AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for Open Office database tutorials.

 Best wishes to you in your database work.
 Please spread the word about ooBase.
 A visit to my freeware page (see below) would be appreciated, too!

-Another reason to do the upgrade to ooBase 3.1 is that it seems to allow you to store macros in .odb files.
+Another reason to do the upgrade to ooBase 3.1 or above is that it allows you to store macros in .odb files.
 A Good Thing.
 Trust me!

 Editorial Philosophy